Pardachirus marmoratus: Toxicity

 The finless sole secretes a milky ichthyotoxin from the base of its dorsal and cloacal fins.
 This secretion contains pardaxin, a lipophillic peptide that causes severe plasma membrane disruption resulting in cell leakage.
-The pardaxin containing secretion is used as a defensive mechanism against predators including sharks.
+The pardaxin-containing secretion is used as a defensive mechanism against predators including sharks.
 Pardaxin is irritating to predator fish, particularly affecting the sensitive gills.
 Eugenie Clark conducted much of the early work on the species.

-There is much biotechnological interest in pardaxin, early interest focused on potential shark repellent applications while newer research focuses on antimicrobial and neurotoxic potential of pardaxin and its analogues.
+There is much biotechnological interest in pardaxin: early interest focused on potential shark repellent applications while newer research focuses on antimicrobial and neurotoxic potential of pardaxin and its analogues.
 One toxin produced, pardaxin-1, does have unusual shark repellent and surfactant properties.
 It created voltage-dependent, ion-permeable channels in membranes and at high concentration it causes lysis in cell membranes.
-This toxin has been demonstrated to be 5-10 times more toxic, cytolytic and active in the formation of pores in cell membranes than the other toxin exuded, pardaxin-2.
+This toxin has been demonstrated to be 5–10 times more toxic, cytolytic and active in the formation of pores in cell membranes than the other toxin exuded, pardaxin-2.

-Mimic Octopuses have been known to mimic them.
+Mimic octopuses have been known to mimic the finless sole by adapting its shape, colour and texture; these octopuses can also mimic venomous sea snakes and fish.